msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Deactivate the payment methods if the required settings are not filled in
 * Fix bug when showing the MB WAY expiration date on the order admin page
 * Fix bug on the Payshop intructions on the thank you page when the reference has no expiration date
+* Correctly disable payment gateways if value is not on the allowed interval when payment inside the My account page
 * readme.txt adjustments

 = 4.0.2 =